glic3rinu/passlib/docs/lib/passlib.hash.pbkdf2_digest.rst

 * :samp:`{checksum}` - this is the :func:`adapted base64 encoding <passlib.utils.ab64_encode>`
   of the raw derived key bytes returned from the PBKDF2 function.
-  Each scheme uses output size of it's specific :samp:`{digest}` as the size of the raw derived key.
-This is enlarged by appromixately 4/3 by the base64 encoding, resulting in a checksum size of 27, 43, and 86 for each of the respective algorithms.
+  Each scheme uses the digest size of it's specific hash algorithm (:samp:`{digest}`) as the size of the raw derived key.
+This is enlarged by appromixately 4/3 by the base64 encoding, resulting in a checksum size of 27, 43, and 86 for each of the respective algorithms listed above.

 The algorithm used by all of these schemes is deliberately identical and simple:
-The password is encoded into UTF-8 if not already encoded, and passed through :func:`~passlib.utils.pbkdf2.pbkdf2` along with the decoded salt, the number of rounds, and a prf built from HMAC + the respective message digest.
+The password is encoded into UTF-8 if not already encoded, and run through :func:`~passlib.utils.pbkdf2.pbkdf2` along with the decoded salt, the number of rounds, and a prf built from HMAC + the respective message digest.
 The result is then encoded using :func:`~passlib.utils.ab64_encode`.